 There is currently concern amongst UK landlords regarding the buy to let market.
 The concern has been brought about by several issues including a change to tax regulations, increased burdens brought about by new Minimum Energy Efficiency Standards (MEES) and cooling house prices reducing profits.
-The challenges are especially tough in London.
+The challenges are especially tough in London, of which our London EPC team are based.

 In the capital, property prices are simply not rising enough to enable landlords to sustain sufficient profits to make investment in buy to let worthwhile.
 Many landlords in London, and other parts of the country, are considering putting properties up for sale rather than continue with the struggle.